CodeCrafterz-TourWise/TourWise/readme.md

-This is a tourism website
+This is a Srilankan tourism website